How to Become a Video Game Designer: Skills, Steps, and Pay

 Important skills for video game designers

 To be a successful game designer, you'll need a balance of technical and workplace skills to solve complex problems and to bring a game concept to life.
-The following are some skills that may be essential to your success as a game designer:
+The following are some skills that may be essential to your success in the video game industry:

 • Drawing and sketching to storyboard